1934 Morgan Bears football team

 The 1934 Morgan Bears football team was an American football team that represented Morgan College as a member of the Colored Intercollegiate Athletic Association (CIAA) during the 1934 college football season.
-Led by fourth-year head coach Edward P. Hurt, the Bears compiled an overall record of 5–0–3 with a conference mark of 4–0–3, winning the CIAA title.
+Led by fourth-year head coach Edward P. Hurt, the Bears finished the season with an overall record of 5–0–3 with a conference mark of 4–0–3, winning the CIAA title.
 Morgan shut out all eight of their opponents, scoring 96 points and allowing 0 on the season.
-After the season, Howard forfeited their tie with Morgan because of an ineligible player.
+After the season, Howard forfeited their tie with Morgan because of an ineligible player, improved the Bears's record to 6–0–2 overall and 5–0–2 in CIAA competition.